RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/4-deleting-tables/4-deleting-tables.md

 Always use this option with care and when fully certain of outcomes.

+:::warning
-:::[Please note]: If your table has linkages to other table(s), then the system would not allow you to delete the subject table.
+**[Please note]** If your table has linkages to other table(s), then the system would not allow you to delete the subject table.
 :::

 [How to set up security &amp; permissions for a table? ](../5-Table%20Configuration%20Guides/how-to-set-up-security-permissions-for-a-table/how-to-set-up-security-permissions-for-a-table.md "How to set up security & permissions for a table?")